remla24-team6/operation/README.md

 6. Install the phishing-app using helm by running `helm install phishing-app ./phishing-app -n operations`.
 Note: The Helm chart supports namespaces and can be installed more than once into the same cluster.
 7. Check if the pods and servies are up by running `kubectl get pods -n operations` and `kubectl get services -n operations`.
-8. Create a tunnel using `minikube tunnel`
+8. Create a tunnel using `minikube tunnel` or use `kubectl port-forward svc/istio-ingressgateway -n istio-system 8000:80`
 9. Now, run the app on `localhost`

+**Note:** Helm install can take a long time to finish setting up.

 ## Comments